 - Few known risk factors make individuals more likely to develop brain tumors.
 Some of the identified risks include neurofibromatosis (type 1 and 2), Li-Fraumeni syndrome, Turcot's syndrome, and ionizing radiation to the head.

 - Gliomas may run in families.
-Approximately 5 to 10% of gliomas may be related to inherited gene mutations.
-First degree relatives (siblings, parents, children) of glioma patients have about twice the risk of developing glioma.
+Approximately 5 to 10 percent of gliomas may be related to inherited gene mutations.
+First-degree relatives (siblings, parents, children) of glioma patients have about twice the risk of developing glioma.

 Our partner organizations and other patient advocacy groups have information for people living with, treating, or recovering from glioma.

 - Baylor College of Medicine